khushboo787/Customer-Management-System/README.md

 # Customer Management System

 The Customer Management System is a web application designed to manage customer information.
-It allows users to perform CRUD (Create, Read, Update, Delete) operations on customer data, and includes a feature to sync customer data with a remote API.
+It allows users to perform CRUD (Create, Read, Update, Delete) operations on customer data.
+The application features authentication and authorization to ensure secure access to customer data.

 ## Technologies Used